Kreayshawn: Career

 In July 2011, Kreayshawn's first physical release, Nattymari presents Kreayshawn and Sortahuman Murder in Memphis Vol 1, came out on cassette tape via Clan Destine Records.
 Produced by Nattymari with features by V-Nasty and Yung Hawaii Slim among others, the release was limited to 100 copies and celebrated Memphis' culture of murky, underground rap distributed via tape.
 Side A of the tape is available for free online via clothing company Mishka NYC, while the instrumental side B is tape exclusive.
 In 2012, Kreayshawn was nominated for the O Music Awards.

 Kreayshawn's debut studio album, Somethin' 'Bout Kreay, was released for digital download on September 14, 2012, by Columbia Records in the United States.
 It was released on CD elsewhere on September 25, 2012.
 The singles, "Breakfast", featuring 2 Chainz, and "Go Hard (La.La.La)", preceded the album.
 A music video was released for "Blasé Blasé" exclusively through HungerTV.

 In 2013 "Left Ey3" was included on the soundtrack of The Heat, starring Melissa McCarthy and Sandra Bullock, directed by Paul Feig.

 On one of her YouTube videos, Kreayshawn stated that she is working on an EP.
 On February 15, 2014, Kreayshawn vlogged herself at the shoot for her new line of jewelry, along with appearing in a new music video with Bukkweatbill for their song "Pipe Down".
 Kreayshawn announced in a vlog released on February 22, 2014, that she has recorded several songs that might be on her upcoming EP.
 She also announced that she had an interest in getting a production crew together and to start directing again along with making a reel.
 In the same vlog, she also said that she had been unsigned from her label after she had had her first child.

 On July 24, 2014, Kreayshawn released a collection of chokers called "Hella Cute".
 Kreayshawn has been the creative director of OK 1984 since releasing her first collection.

 She also released a new song, "Pizza Song".
 When responding to a fan on Twitter, Kreayshawn stated that she was working on music and hoped to have something out by the end of 2014.

 On October 22, 2014, Kreayshawn announced on her Facebook page that she had created a podcast, Lost in Thot.
 It features Kreayshawn and Chippy Nonstop.
 Lost in Thot was released on SoundCloud and Stitcher until Chippy was deported to Canada.

+The RIAA certified "Gucci Gucci" platinum on October 27, 2023.